Charleville-Mézières

-Charleville-Mézières ([ʃaʁləvil mezjɛʁ]) is a commune of northern France, capital of the Ardennes department, Grand Est.
+Charleville-Mézières ([ʃaʁləvil mezjɛʁ]) is a commune of northern France and the prefecture of the Ardennes department, in the Grand Est region.

 Charleville-Mézières is located on the banks of the river Meuse.

 History

 Charleville and Mézières were originally separate communities on opposite banks of the Meuse, about 1.2 km from one another.

 Charleville was founded by Charles Gonzaga, the 8th duke of Mantua, in 1606.
 Its inhabitants were known as Carolopolitans (Carolopolitains or Carolopolitaines).
-It was prosperous from the 17th century, although its fortifications were dismantled under LouisXIV in 1687 and it passed into French hands in 1708.
+It was prosperous from the 17th century, although its fortifications were dismantled under Louis XIV in 1687 and it passed into French hands in 1708.
 It was plundered by the Prussians in 1815.
 France's royal armaments factory was formerly located there and gave its name to the Charleville musket, before being relocated and divided between Tulle and Châtellerault.
 In the 19th century, the city continued to produce arms through private firms, as well as nails, hardware, wine, spirits, coal, iron, and slate.
 It boasted a spacious port, a theatre, a large public library, and a museum of natural history.

 The inhabitants of Mézières were known as Macerians (Macériens or Macériennes).

 By the mid-19th century, the two towns were linked by a suspension bridge.
 It was occupied by the German Empire in the First World War and by Nazi Germany in World War II - the town served as the center of the Oberste Heeresleitung (OHL) for 26 days during World War I. The present commune was established in 1966, the year after another commune, Le Theux, had been merged into Mézières.
 The entire resultant commune has a population of about 51,000.

+The Hôtel de Ville was completed in July 1933.